Patchipulusu-Gayathri-Asritha06/PhotoGallery-Sidebar/README.md

 # PhotoGallery-Sidebar

 🌟 About the Project<br>
 This is a responsive sidebar navigation designed for a photography portfolio or gallery website.
-It features a sleek sidebar menu with smooth animations, a background image, and social media links.<br>
+It features a sleek sidebar menu with smooth animations, a background image, and social media links.

 <br><br>